cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/storage.rst

-A technology called `FS Cache`_ can facilitate eliminating round-trip- incurred network-latency, but is still a filesystem-backed solution (for which filesystem the local kernel applies buffer caching), requires yet another daemon, and introduces yet another layer of synchronisity to be maintained -- aside from `other limitations <https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Storage_Administration_Guide/fscachelimitnfs.html>`_.
+A technology called `FS Cache`_ can facilitate eliminating round-trip- incurred network-latency, but is still a filesystem-backed solution (for which filesystem the local kernel applies buffer caching), requires yet another daemon, and introduces yet another layer of synchronicity to be maintained -- aside from `other limitations <https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Storage_Administration_Guide/fscachelimitnfs.html>`_.

 An NFS-backed storage volume can still be used for fewer, larger files,